Joy Foster (archer): Personal information

-Before picking up a bow, Fahrenkrog was a rower.
+Before picking up a bow, Foster was a rower.
 She competed at Exeter, in college and after college for a total of 7 years.
 Her most notable accomplishment was a gold medal finish at the Henley Women's Regatta in England in 2001.
 She has also run two marathons for charity, the Boston Marathon in 2002 for cancer research and the Rock 'n' Roll San Diego Marathon in 2008 for Team Darfur.

 While in California, she volunteered at San Diego 211, Endow Chula Vista, Eastlake Church and the Purple Palace.
 Throughout her archery career, she has been actively involved with Junior Olympic Archery Development (JOAD) and has spent time working with kids with the North Dakota Shooting Sports Program and local clubs in Massachusetts and California.

-Fahrenkrog now lives in Luzern, Switzerland, where she married Tim Foster on June 5, 2009.
+As of 2026, Foster lives in Oxford, England.
+She previously lived in Luzern, Switzerland, where she married British Olympic rower Tim Foster on June 5, 2009.
 The pair were engaged at the 2008 Olympic Games in Beijing on August 18, 2008.

+Foster founded and is the CEO of tech skills training company, TechPixies, in 2015.